 Complete Eye Examination

 A complete eye examination does more than determine how clearly you see from a distance and which lens prescription, if necessary, will give you the best possible vision.
-Your ophthalmologist (Eye M.D.) will also run a number of tests to check the health and function of your entire eye.
+Your doctor will also run a number of tests to check the health and function of your entire eye.

 Treatment Of Eye Diseases